Affiziert/esp32-iot-monitoring-stack/README.md

 ## Setup

 The setup consists of preparing and programming the ESP32-C3 nodes, assembling the sensor hardware, configuring the Raspberry Pi, and deploying the InfluxDB database and data bridge.

-It is assumed that the Arduino IDE and the required libraries are already installed and that the corresponding ESP32 boards have been added to the Board Manager.
+It is assumed that the following prerequisites are already fulfilled:

+- Arduino IDE is installed and configured.
+- The required ESP32 board support and libraries are installed.
+- Raspberry Pi OS and Python 3, including the required libraries, are installed on the Raspberry Pi.
+- Docker and Docker Compose are installed on the Raspberry Pi.

 ### ESP32 Receiver